 Figure 4 shows a single “snapshot", as an example of the comparison between the 210Pb models against the true value.
 As we are dealing with a total of n=5,333 simulations, in order to evaluate the overall precision and accuracy of both models, we decided to calculate the mean bias of the true age-depth model (in yr), the mean of length of the 95% intervals (in yr), as well as the mean coverage indicating the distance of modelled ages from the true value given the model’s own uncertainty at each depth.

-Figure 5: Top panel A) shows the bias between the modelled and true age of the CI-CRS (red), R-CRS (green) and Plum (blue).
+Figure 5: Top panel A) shows the bias between the modelled and true age of the CI-CRS (red), R-CRS (green) and Plum (blue) as a function of the amount of 210Pb data (% of information).
 This panel shows how Plum provides a small bias in almost every scenario with both models improving their bias as more information is available.
 Middle panel B) shows the 95% confidence intervals and credible intervals in the case of Plum.
-It is clear, from this panel, than the uncertainty provided by Plum is a significantly larger for low percentages of information and it constantly improves as more data are available, whereas the lengths of the intervals provided by the CI-CRS and R-CRS appear to stay constant regardless of the available information.
+It is clear, from this panel, that the uncertainty provided by Plum is significantly larger for low percentages of information and that it constantly improves as more data are available, whereas the lengths of the intervals provided by the CI-CRS and R-CRS appear to stay mostly constant regardless of the available information (though maximum interval lengths tend to reduce as more information becomes available).
 Bottom panel C) shows the coverage, presenting the distance between the modelled age and the true age divided by the standard deviation (in the case of Plum, the length of the 95% interval divided by 4).
-This panel shows that the CI-CRS and R-CRS model’s calculated standard deviation (on average) is incapable of capturing the true age.
+This panel shows that the CI-CRS and R-CRS model’s calculated standard deviation (on average) is incapable of capturing the true age (running at distances over 2 standard deviations from the truths).
 On the other hand, Plum’s credible intervals almost always capture the true age even when little information is available.

 Figure 5 shows similar results to those presented by [@Blaauw2018].
 The classical model (CI-CRS and R-CRS) at first appears to provide a similar results (similar biasses) to Plum but at higher estimated precision, if we only consider the length of the 95% interval.
 It is important to note that the CI-CRS and R-CRS models’ biases do improve if more information is available.
 However, if we do not consider the effects of both the bias and length of the interval together, the results are not favourable to the CI-CRS.
 To have a more realistic representation of how the models capture the true age-depth relationship, we consider the coverage.
 This variable shows the degree to which the average models contain the truth within their uncertainty intervals (normalized to one standard deviation).
 Any model with coverage larger than two (two standard deviations) is incapable of capturing the true ages within its uncertainty intervals.
 This means that, while the CI-CRS and R-CRS estimate smaller uncertainties and the ages improve as sample size increases, it does so at the cost of accuracy as the improvements are not sufficient to capture the true age.
 It also appears that the length of the 95% interval and bias are not affected by how much information is provided to the CRS model.